voxpupuli/container-semantic-release/README.md

 ## Introduction

 This container can be used to create project releases.
 It encapsulates [semantic-release](https://semantic-release.gitbook.io/semantic-release) and all necessary plugins.
 See [package.json](package.json) for details.
 This is a npm application running in an alpine container.

 ## Usage

 ### Variables

-The container has the following pre-defined enironment variables:
+The container has the following pre-defined environment variables:

 | Variable                | Default |
 |-------------------------|---------|